-The Center for Jewish Nonviolence brings Jewish activists from around the world to Israel-Palestine to stand shoulder-to-shoulder with Palestinian and Israeli partners for joint struggle and solidarity work.
-Activities will include the use of creative nonviolence and non-cooperation, existence is resistance efforts, and critical education.
+In 5 months, the Center for Jewish Nonviolence will bring Jewish activists from around the world to Israel-Palestine to stand shoulder-to-shoulder with Palestinian and Israeli partners for nine days of joint struggle and solidarity work.
+Activities will include the use of creative nonviolence and non-cooperation, community coresistance projects, and critical education.

 We believe that relationships rooted in deep solidarity and co-resistance between Palestinians, Israelis, and Jews from around the world will disrupt and destabilize the material and ideological systems that uphold the Israeli Occupation.
 Systems which harm communities on both sides of the Green Line, Palestinian and Israeli.
 We have seen these resistive relationships transform what is possible in our actions and in each of us, shifting movement landscapes and upending injustice.

 The Center for Jewish Nonviolence has relationships with a variety of Palestinian and Israeli grassroots activists to support their ongoing projects and resistance work.
-CJNV activists will engage in a variety of nonviolent campaigns and activities in the West Bank, East Jerusalem and Israel.
+CJNV activists will engage in a range of nonviolent campaigns and activities in the West Bank, East Jerusalem and central/southern Israel.

 We invite multiple perspectives, approaches, beliefs and political ideologies, and we seek to cultivate dialogue and negotiation about these differences.
 Those affiliated with CJNV take a variety of positions on the Right of Return, BDS, solutions, Zionism, etc. We come together under a common banner of solidarity and co-resistance.
 We believe that in coming together across these differences we gain greater collective power, and we challenge and push each other to become fuller and more developed justice-seekers.
 We know this isn’t always easy and requires us to be in deep and vulnerable relationship with each other.